ethangela/chart_pattern_auto_trade/README.md

 ### 1.1 Data Format Requirements
 close.csv
-- You need to upload a close.csv which must contain a column named Date.
+- You need to upload a '''close.csv''' which must contain a column named Date.
 - All remaining columns represent tickers.
 - Each row corresponds to the close price of each ticker on that date

 tickers.csv
-- You need to upload a ticker.csv whcih contain a single column listing all ticker names
+- You need to upload a '''ticker.csv''' whcih contain a single column listing all ticker names

 ### 1.2 Granularity
 -- The Date field logically represents the timestamp of the observation